-Site C0002 is located at the southern margin of the forearc basin.
+Site C0002 is located at the southern margin of the Kumano forearc basin.
 Age determination of the forearc basin sedimentation overlying the accretionary prism is critical to the estimation of the beginning and activities of the splay fault.
 Site C0002 penetrated Quaternary alternation of fine-grained sandstone and mudstone and basal Pliocene mudstone and cored the late Miocene accretionary prism rock to 1057 m CSF.
-Facies analysis revealed rapid sedimentation in the forearc basin during the Quaternary and sediment-starved conditions in the basal slope basin during the Pliocene.
+Biostratigraphy and facies analyses revealed rapid sedimentation (400-800 m/Ma) in the forearc basin during the Quaternary and sediment-starved conditions in the basal slope basin during the Pliocene.
+The average sedimentation rate in the late Miocene accretionary prism sequence is ~170 m/m.y.
 Further details of evolution of the forearc basin and accretionary prism will be clarified by integration of shipboard and shore-based studies.
 Pore fluid geochemistry showed that concentrations of most analyzed elements were strongly controlled by lithologic boundaries.
-Further shore-based studies including isotopes are needed for better understanding of the fluid migrations and/or reactions.

 Deformation structures such as steepened bedding, faults, breccia, shear zones, and vein structures were observed.
-Although the number of fault analysis was limited because of low core recovery and a shortage of structural geologists during replacement of shipboard scientists, we could determine the change of the stress field:
+Although the number of fault analyses was limited because of low core recovery, we could determine the time evolution of the stress field:

-- 1. First phase of northwest-southeast shortening by thrust faulting and possibly strike-slip faulting, - 2.
-Second phase of northeast-southwest extension by normal faulting, and - 3.
-Third phase of north-south extension by normal faulting.
+- 1. First phase of northwest-southeast shortening by thrust faulting and possibly strike-slip fault-ing, - 2.
+Second phase of northeast-southwest extension by normal faulting, and

+3. Third phase of north-south extension by normal faulting consistent with the main normal faults seen in the 3-D seismic lines.

-The last phase showed good correlation with borehole breakouts observed with LWD.
-The recovered core samples record more details about stress fields as well as their historical changes.
+The last phase showed good correlation with borehole breakouts observed with LWD during Expedition 314.
+Recovered core samples record more details about stress fields as well as their historical changes.